Manishearth/ChatExchange/docs/se-chat-api.md

 ##### `before`

 Optional.
 Limits results to events with a `message_id` less than `before`.

 ##### `after`

 Optional.
 Limits results to events with a `message_id` greater than or equal to `after`.

 ##### `msgCount`

 Optional.
 Number of events to return.
 Maximum: 500
 Default: 100

+### POST `/messages/MESSAGE_ID/star`

+Stars or unstars the specified message.
+You can't specify whether you want to have starred the message or not, you can just toggle whether you have.

+### POST `/messages/MESSAGE_ID/owner-star`

+Pins or unpins the specified message.
+This is a toggle, like starring.

+### POST `/messages/15338982/delete`

+Removes `content` of the specified message.

+### GET /rooms/thumbs/14219`

+Returns a JSON object with information about the specified room.
+Includes the following fields:

+- `id` - integer
+- `name` - string
+- `description` - string
+- `isFavorite` - boolean
+- `usage` - null or string with HTML displaying graph of room activity
+- `tags` - string with HTML displays tags associated with room

+#### URL Query String Arguments

+##### `showUsage`

+Optional Whether the `usage` field should be populated, else null.
+Default: false

+### POST `/admin/movePosts/ROOM_ID`

+Moves posts from the specified room to another room.

+#### POST form data arguments

+- `ids` - comma-seperated list of message_ids
+- `to` - room_id of room the messages should be moved to

 ### POST `/ws-auth`